mantidproject/mantid/docs/source/tutorials/introduction_to_python/working_with_functions.rst

    printSquare(2, True)  # Produces long string
    printSquare(3, False) # Produces short string
    printSquare(3,5)      # Produces error message

+Gives the output:

+.. testoutput:: function1

+     The square of 2 is: 4
+     9
+     Invalid verbose argument passed

 where we have combined functions and control structures to do something more useful.